My recovery journey

 Watch now

-It can be bonding and reveal a lot about friends and family to draw and keep a network map which might look like this one.
+It can be bonding and reveal a lot about friends and family if you draw a network map which might look like this one.
 Use it as a reference point in future discussions.
 Here is a list of people you might think to include:

 Family, including those who have not been seen for a long time or who live far away